mkumm/mkumm_blog/content/posts/i-built-a-thing/index.md

 ## vMVP (Very Minimally Viable Product)

-Here the process of talking with real-world potential users of the product started.
+Here the process of talking with real-world potential users started.
 I had started with a vague idea around a dynamic configuration; that a single card should be able to open different profiles.

 I settled in on getting a working version of the basic idea up as quick as possible.
-I ended up partnering with a 3rd-party to professionally print our logo on NFC cards (with a couple custom-branded sample cards).
+I ended up partnering with a printer to professionally create some NFC cards (with a couple custom-branded cards).
 Each card was uniquely identified with an ID and the QR code was printed on the back of each card.

 I didn't want users to just sign-up at this point so I put up a wait-list form and removed the ability to register.
 I had a very basic admin section where I could create new users but I couldn't even delete users from the admin yet.

-I added cards and profiles to user accounts.
-They could edit the form with their information and configure their card to any profile they had in their account
+I added multiple cards and multiple profiles to some test accounts.
+A user could now edit their profile with a basic form.
+They could also select which profile each card would open.
+It was basic, but usable in the real-world.

-Once I got some cards in the hands of some users, I learned 3 key things.
+It did not take long to learn 3 important things.

 1. Some users would like to bypass their profile and link directly to their Calendly/Instagram/website.
 2. Some users wanted to receive contact information from other people more than they wanted to give contact information.
 Collect cards, not give them.